Ballyhale Shamrocks GAA: 2009

 The club has retained the Senior League trophy which was awarded to them by the County Board after their opponents James Stephens refused to fulfil the fixture.

 The club have equalled this year the long-standing record of Carrickshock by defeating James Stephens in the Kilkenny Senior Hurling Championship final by three points on a scoreline of 1–14 to 1–11.
 They had defeated Graigue-Ballyvallen in the quarter-final and then city side O' Loughlin's in the semi-final.
-This is a unique achievement for one parish as the previous four-in-a-row was not achieved under 'parish rule' in Kilkenny.

 The club has progressed to the final of the Leinster Senior Club Hurling Championship against Tullamore by defeating Wexford champions Oulart the Ballagh in Wexford Park (that went to extra time) on a scoreline of 2–20 to 1–21 in the quarter-final, and then overcoming Dublin champions Ballyboden St. Enda's on a scoreline of 4–18 to 0–18 in Nowlan Park in the semi-final.

 The club retained the Leinster title for the first time in their history with victory over Tullamore, a game moved to Tullamore after weather problems.
 This 7th title brings the Shamrocks level with Birr in the roll of honour for Leinster club titles.